chef/chef-web-docs/chef_master/source/upgrade_server_ha.rst

 Step 4: Upgrade the demoted leader
 -----------------------------------------------------

-Upgrade the demoted leader as in Step 2 above
+Upgrade the demoted leader as in Step 2 above.

 Step 5: Re-enable failover